 The second best option is to observe strict self-isolation.
 You can find more information at:

 www.gov.uk/government/publications/covid-19-stay-at-homeguidance

 Please note that self-isolation is based on stricter guidelines than the social distancing which is currently being followed by the rest of the population.

-The results of your tests: next steps
+The next steps